sbaglivi/train-finder-front/notes.md

 codice per menu tasto destro

 current issues:
-all ths are shown, none are being hidden / collapsed.
 Somewhere a key parameter is still missing
 I need to make  2 params on table optional (only needed on one of the two) Style is not being applied correctly to table header